On the Uniform Computational Content of Computability Theory: Introduction

 have multi-valued realizers (i.e., multi-valued Skolem functions) whose image is dense in $Y$.
 In Section~\ref{sec:indiscriminative} we give a more precise definition of this property, which we call {\em densely realized}.
 Sometimes this is a specific feature of $P$, but often a statement is densely realized because of the mere choice of $Y$.
-For instance, Turing degrees $\DD$ are naturally represented by representatives $p\in\IN^\IN$ of the corresponding equivalence class with respect to $\equivT$.
+For instance, a Turing degree is naturally represented by one of its members $p\in\IN^\IN$.
+By $\DD$ we denote the set of Turing degrees and we use the symbol $\leqT$ for Turing reducibility on degrees.
 Since Turing degrees are invariant under finite modifications of their representatives, we immediately obtain that {\em any} existence theorem of the form $(\forall x\in X)(\exists {\mathbf d}\in\DD)\;P(x,{\mathbf d})$, which claims the existence of a Turing degree, is automatically densely realized and hence indiscriminative.
 This explains why large parts of computability are indiscriminative.

-The particular computability theoretic properties that we include in our study are the following:
+The particular computability-theoretic properties that we include in our study are the following (of which only $\DNC$ is discriminative):